 Let me tell you, I have heard that from so many people.
 It doesn’t have to be like that!
-My intention is that this site will help trauma survivors find the help they want when they want it, and that trauma therapists will be able to connect with the people they serve best and find qualified colleagues to refer to as needed.
+My intention is that this site will help trauma survivors find the help they want when they want it.
+Additionally, my goal is that trauma therapists will be able to connect with the people through the counseling directory they serve best and find qualified colleagues to refer to as needed.
 Win-win!

 After experiencing trauma, things are difficult enough.
 Finding the right help should be easy.
 That’s why I created Trauma Therapist Network.Laura Reagan, LCSW-C, Founder of Trauma Therapist Network

 About Therapy Chat Podcast

 Therapy Chat podcast was started in August 2015 by Laura Reagan, LCSW-C. It’s a weekly podcast that runs throughout the year.
 As of August, 2021, the show has published 289 episodes and has been downloaded more than 4 million times.
 It’s heard in over 160 countries and can be found here on this website, as well as on YouTube, iTunes, Spotify, Pandora, Stitcher and anywhere podcasts are found.

 On Therapy Chat Laura interviews guests who are trauma therapists, researchers, authors, coaches about their work.
 Learn about trauma and attachment, mindfulness, relationships, self-compassion, creativity, perfectionism, worthiness and more by being a fly on the wall while Laura and her guests chat!